InEngine-NET/InEngine.NET/doc/configuration.md

 # Configuration

-IntegrationEngine is configured with a JSON file called IntegrationEngine.json.
+__InEngine.NET__ is configured with a JSON file called IntegrationEngine.json.
 The configuration file has four sections: _WebApi_, _MessageQueue_, _Mail_, and _Database_.

 ### WebApi

-The _WebApi_ section contains settings for the IntegrationEngine's WebApi.
+The _WebApi_ section contains settings for the InEngine.NET's WebApi.
 Namely, the hostname and port of the web API.

 ```